 - Crunchy foods: Popcorn, ice, chips or hard candies could potentially break your brackets.

 - Sticky foods: Caramels, candy, bubble gum — all of these are a no-go when you have braces.
-In addition to getting stuck in your braces, these treats can also pull your brackets off (not to mention the sugar alone is bad for your teeth!).
+In addition to getting stuck in your braces, these treats can also pull your brackets off (not to mention that sugar alone is bad for your teeth!).

 We get it: this sounds like a lot to remember and to avoid.
 But there are plenty of delicious foods you can still enjoy when you have braces.
-Early on in your treatment, your teeth will likely be quite sensitive so it’s best to stick to soft or cold foods that are gentle on your teeth.
+Early on in your treatment, your teeth will likely be quite sensitive, so it’s best to stick to soft or cold foods that are gentle on your teeth.
 Things like yogurt and smoothies (and yes, sometimes ice cream) are totally safe, as well as soup, steamed vegetables and soft, cooked grains.
 A good trick is to cut your food into smaller, bite-sized pieces and if it hurts, don’t eat it

-Where to Eat with Braces in Houston
+Where to Eat With Braces in Houston

 Uptown Sushi – 1131-14 Uptown Park Blvd